dougmassay/docximport-sigil-plugin/mmth/README.md

 * `style_map`: a string to specify the mapping of Word styles to HTML.
   See the section "Writing style maps" for a description of the syntax.

+* `include_embedded_style_map`: by default,
+  if the document contains an embedded style map, then it is combined with the default style map.
+  To ignore any embedded style maps, pass `include_embedded_style_map=False`.

 * `include_default_style_map`: by default, the style map passed in `style_map` is combined with the default style map.
   To stop using the default style map altogether, pass `include_default_style_map=False`.